axiosvisuals/batch-datawrapper-generator/README.md

 ##### Preparing your data

-Make a table containing the `series_id` and `basemap_id` for each local.
-An example at the county level can be found at `data/locals.csv`.
-To get a table of the basemaps available in Datawrapper, run `dw_basemaps`.
+Make a table containing the `series_id` and truncated `basemap_id` for each local.
+The geography level of the template will be used.
+Note, county or smaller geography must be used.

 Paste your data into `data/locals.csv`.